 - Requirements for validating the debt and the total amount owed;

 - Prohibitions against treating the debtor in an abusive or harassing manner;

 - Prohibitions against providing false or misleading information to the consumer;

 - Prohibitions against using unfair or unconscionable means to collect a debt;

 - In the event of multiple debts, payments received must be applied in accordance with the consumer’s instructions.

 Regulations for Commercial Collections

-When it comes to collecting on commercial debts, the rules and regulations are far more complex.
-The FDCPA only applies to individual consumer debts and is therefore not applicable in handling delinquent accounts on the part of corporations or businesses.
-However, while there are no distinct federal laws controlling commercial debt recovery, there are different acts, statutes, and organizations which serve to regulate the commercial collections process.
+When it comes to collecting on commercial debts, the rules and regulations are somewhat more complex.
+The FDCPA applies to individual consumer debts and is therefore not applicable in handling delinquent accounts on the part of a corporate entity.
+However, there are a number of acts, statutes, and organizations which serve to regulate the commercial collections process.

-With no specific federal organizations overseeing the actions of commercial collections agencies, many of these agencies have banded together to regulate themselves.
-As non-governmental bodies, commercial collections member organizations have no jurisdiction over non-members, but they do help to establish ethical practices and maintain high standards for the commercial collections industry.
+To support each other in best practices and the dissemination of valuable tools across the industry, agencies have banded together in a number of trade organizations.
+As non-governmental bodies, commercial collection member organizations have no jurisdiction over non-members, but they do help to establish and maintain ethical practices and high standards for the commercial collection industry.